Apple AirPods Pro 2 review: Quietly serene

 Apple’s AirPods Pro 2 will be instantly familiar to most people, with their white, bulbous housings and short, stubby stems, as they’re not much different from the first AirPods Pro earbuds.

-Like all wireless earbuds, they’re stored in a case that contains an extra battery and this charges the buds while they’re stored.
+Like all wireless earbuds, they’re stored in a case that contains an extra battery that charges the buds while they’re stored.
 Pop the buds in the case and they’ll charge rapidly, delivering an hour of listening time for every five minutes they spend inside.

 As for other features, the AirPods Pro 2 are pretty stacked.
 As you’d expect, the buds have wear detection, so they’ll pause your music or podcast when you remove them from your ears.
 And you can control your media via the pressure- and touch-sensitive controls built into the earbuds’ stems.
 A squeeze of either stem pauses and plays, a double squeeze skips you forwards and a triple squeeze skips back.
 A squeeze and hold switches you between ANC and the new Adaptive Transparency mode, and you can hail Siri by simply saying “Hey Siri”.